-The profile.client is a string of the form:

-MyERP,Majver,MinVer,[MyConnector],Majver,MinVer

-MyConnector is optional.

-where:

-MyERP is the ERP that this connector is for (not always applicable)

-Majver is the version info for the ERP (not always applicable)

-MinVer is the version info for the ERP (not always applicable)

-MyConnector is the name of the OEM’s connector AND the name of the OEM (company) *required*

-Majver is the OEM’s connector version *required*

-MinVer is the OEM’s connector version *required*

-Example:

-Profile.Client = “Dynamics AX,9.0,.1.1.1,MyApp for AX by ACME INC,1.0,0.1”

-For details on required fields, see Appendix A.
+You should pass appropriate values for the following.

+name = Your company name (e.g. Avalara Inc.)

+clientname = Your application name (e.g. WebMarket)

+adapter = The adapter release you are using (e.g. Ruby SDK 1.0.1)

+machine = The platform you are running on (e.g. Window 7 Server)

 Number of Lines per Document

 At this writing, there is a limit of 1000 lines per document.
 Improving our scalability, including handling of large documents, is a key deliverable for future releases, and we are making significant changes to increase the performance and reduce the contention between our web service callers.
 We will notify developers via version release notes as they become available.